 The meeting noted TD639: ‘Update on Collaboration with UPU’ which is an update of the joint working group on digital financial services between ITU and UPU Secretariats for the period June 2023 – July 2024.

-The meeting commended Broadcom and TSB’s collaboration with UPU and encourage Broadcom and other ITU-T Members to review and update Resolution 11 as deemed necessary.

 4.2 LS/r on draft analysis of operational parts (resolves, instructs etc) of WTSA/PP/WTDC/Council/ITU-R Resolutions (reply to TSAG-LS42) from ITU-T SGs

 The meeting noted TD581 from ITU-T SG11, TD603 from ITU-T SG2, and TD643 from ITU-T SG20 confirmed no need for streamlining of resolves and instructs in WTSA/PP/WTDC/Council/ITU-R Resolutions, respective to these SGs.
-It’s noted that there are different understandings on whether it’s necessary or not to conduct the streamlining of resolves and instructs in WTSA/PP/WTDC/ Council/ITU-R Resolutions when a SG’ mandate in WTSA Resolution 2 is align with those Resolutions, and related standards activities are also ongoing.
-Further contributions to TSAG are invited in next study period of ITU-T, on how to address this point of streamlining WTSA Resolutions.

 The meeting noted TD621 from ITU-T SG15 identified Res 90, 92 and 93 as obsoleted because these Resolutions contain operative parts that are already part of SG15 mandate.

-The meeting noted TD622 from ISCG confirmed that ISCG finds extremely important and necessary to streamline resolutions ITU-wide, will present part of RG-WTSA analysis to RAG and TDAG.
+The meeting noted TD622 from ISCG confirmed that ISCG finds extremely important and necessary to streamline resolutions ITU-wide which has long been part of its mandate.
+ISCG will present part of RG-WTSA analysis of operation parts of all ITU Resolutions to RAG and TDAG.
 Following the successful review of Resolution 1 ‘Rules of procedure’ of the three ITU Sectors, ISCG suggests that a similar exercise may be extended, in order to streamline among resolutions, future meetings of PP/Council/WRC/ RA/WTSA/WTDC may consider suppressing or merging some of their specific resolutions.

-The meeting invite ITU Membership to take these responses into consideration in preparing for and during the discussion in WTSA-24.
+The meeting had active discussion and highlighted again the importance of streamlining ITU Resolutions and recognized discussions and efforts of TSAG, TDAG and ISCG to develop guidelines on streamlining ITU Resolutions over several past cycles.
+Serious concerns were shared on the substantial overhead caused by inflation of Resolutions among ITU high level Conferences and Assemblies, as well as regrets that little streamlining progress has been achieved in putting TSAG, TDAG and ISCG guidelines into practice.

+The meeting noted there are different understandings on whether it’s necessary or not to conduct the streamlining of resolves and instructs in WTSA/PP/WTDC/ Council/ITU-R Resolutions when a SG’ mandate in WTSA Resolution 2 is align with those Resolutions, and related standards activities are also ongoing.

+Recognizing streamlining of ITU Resolutions cross all ITU Sectors needs highest level of consensus and commitment of ITU Membership, pursuit to PP Resolution 191, the meeting agreed to escalate this issue to ISCG to invite ITU Membership to make proposals to ITU Council and Plenipotentiary Conference on effective mechanisms to streamline ITU Resolutions.

 4.3 LS/r on latest WTSA Action Plan and draft "WTSA preparation guideline on Resolutions" (reply to TSAG-LS32) from ITU-T SGs